elixir-europe/infectious-diseases-toolkit/data-analysis/pathogen-characterisation.md

     - Databases: [VFDB for virulence factors](http://www.mgc.ac.cn/VFs/), [CARD for antibiotic resistance genes](https://card.mcmaster.ca/), [NCBI RefGene Pathogen Database: VF and AMR](https://www.ncbi.nlm.nih.gov/pathogens/refgene/)
   - **Plasmid identification**: Sometimes the previously mentioned genes are found inside plasmids, which might restrain the previous tools from finding them.
 Not only that, but plasmids are quite relevant as they can be the source of horizontal gene transfer.
 These tools are used to find and characterize these plasmids: {% tool "ariba" %}, {% tool "plasmidid" %}
   - **MLST characterization**: MLST (Multi-Locus Sequence Typing) is an unambiguous procedure for characterizing isolates of bacterial species using the sequences of internal fragments of (usually) seven housekeeping genes.
 The aim is to obtain a profile based on the alleles for each gene, which can be used to establish relationships between the samples and the possible source of the outbreak.
 Tools: {% tool "ariba" %} used along with the [PubMLST database](https://pubmlst.org/).
-    - Note: Different species may have different MLST schemes, so it is crucial to use the appropriate schema for each one.
+    - **Note**: Different species may have different MLST schemes, so it is crucial to use the appropriate schema for each one.
-  - **SNP calling and Core-SNPs matrix**: To find relationships between the samples and a possible source, phylogenetic distance can be a good measure.
+  - **SNP calling and Core-SNPs matrix**: To find relationships between the samples and a possible source, **phylogenetic distance** can be a good measure.
 This distance is calculated by counting all the different pairwise SNP positions among samples.
-However, since the number of SNPs increases exponentially with the number of samples, a good approach is to use only the SNPs that are common to all samples (Core SNPs).
-These values are represented in a distance matrix, which is then used to create a phylogenetic tree.
+However, since the number of SNPs increases exponentially with the number of samples, a good approach is to use only the SNPs that are common to all samples (**Core SNPs**).
+These values are represented in a **distance matrix**, which is then used to create a phylogenetic tree.
 Tools: {% tool "snippy" %}
-  - **Phylogenetic tree**: Using the previously obtained distance matrix, it is possible to create a phylogenetic tree, which is a visual representation of the genetic relationships between the samples, based on clustering algorithms.
+  - **Phylogenetic tree**: Using the previously obtained distance matrix, it is possible to create a phylogenetic tree, which is a visual representation of the **genetic relationships** between the samples, based on clustering algorithms.
 This is useful to group similar samples together and infer potential outbreak sources.
     Tools: {% tool "iqtree" %}
   - **wgMLST and cgMLST**: These are both gene-by-gene approaches.
 Genome assembly data is aligned to a scheme consisting of a set of loci and their corresponding allele sequences to perform allele calling.
 Each isolate is then characterized by its allele profile, and comparing multiple samples generates an allele distance matrix.
 Tools: {% tool "chewbbaca" %}
     - Schema resources: